kelmerp/leapfrog_consumer_score/README.md

 Dependencies
 -----------

-This gem uses a number of open source projects to work properly:
+This gem uses a couple of open source projects to work properly:
 * httparty [https://github.com/jnunemaker/httparty]

 This dependency exists for running the rspec tests: